canjs/canjs/guides/recipes/build-an-app-with-remote-data.md

 ```

 The tabs Component used `can-click` to listen for click events.
-Since this chat application uses a `<form>` for sending messages, we'll use
+Since this chat application uses a `<form>` for sending messages, we’ll use
 `can-submit` to specify an event handler.

-There's one more helper used in the template: [`can-value`](http://canjs.com/docs/can.view.bindings.can-value.html).
+There’s one more helper used in the template: [`can-value`](http://canjs.com/docs/can.view.bindings.can-value.html).
 This automatically two-way binds the value of an input field to an observable
 property on the `scope` of the component (in this case, `newMessage`).